-Once your CCG receives your Checklist Tool showing that you might qualify for NHS Continuing Healthcare, they will arrange your full assessment.
+Once your ICB or LHB receive your Checklist Tool showing that you might qualify for NHS Continuing Healthcare, they will arrange your full assessment.

-This will be carried out by a multidisciplinary team (MDT) of two or more people.
+This will be carried out by an MDT of two or more people.
 This team must contain at least two assessors from different health professions, or one healthcare professional and one social care professional.
 This could include a:

 - medical consultant or doctor

 - ward nurse or specialist nurse

 - psychiatric nurse

-- speech and language therapist
+- speech and language or behavioural therapist

 - occupational therapist

 - social worker or other social care professional.